 “It's a legitimate, interesting way of creating stories, because it's so new and I think people can really tap into the emotion,” said Chris Lavis, co-director at Clyde Henry Productions and co-creator of the VR experience Gymnasia.

 “The strong emotions people feel while experiencing something, and then the memory they have of it as an experience; I mean, that's the future.”

-Gymnasia made its Canadian premiere at the Phi Centre earlier this year, as part of the >HUM(AI)N exhibition.
+Gymnasia made its Canadian premiere at the PHI Centre in the summer of 2019, as part of the >HUM(AI)N exhibition.
 It was co-produced by Felix & Paul Studios and the National Film Board.
 It has also been showcased in France, at the Annecy International Animated Film Festival, as part of the VR Works competition.
 To this day, Felix & Paul Studios are still touring around major international festivals to present Gymnasia.

 Gymnasia, photo: Felix & Paul Studios

 This experience uses 3D 360-degree video, stop-motion, miniatures and CGI to reanimate memories from a childhood event.
 The intention was to use VR to transport someone into a miniature environment that would evoke emotions in ways conventional cinema could not.